linyuunc/group-tasks/README.md

 **Eight games that are listed in Appendix.
 I’ve included whether they are content-free or content-dependent, and whether it is structured symmetrically or asymmetrically.**

-**5. Hexagons: I couldn’t see the directions well.
-I assume it is using number triangle to make a Hexagon.**
+**5. Hexagons:** I couldn’t see the directions well.
+I assume it is using number triangle to make a Hexagon.
-Content-dependent (Math??), symmetrically
+* Content-dependent (Math??), symmetrically

-**6. Hot Chocolate: the goal of this task is to select the recipe which makes the biggest profit in Europe. (using chocolate, milk and sugar).
-And try to solve the problem in the fewer steps possible.**
+**6. Hot Chocolate:** the goal of this task is to select the recipe which makes the biggest profit in Europe. (using chocolate, milk and sugar).
+And try to solve the problem in the fewer steps possible.
-Content-free, asymmetrically
+* Content-free, asymmetrically

-**7. Plant Growth: in which two students are studying how light and warmth affect plant growth.
-The plants have everything else that they need to grow, and students will control lighting and temperature to see their effect on the plants.**
+**7. Plant Growth:** in which two students are studying how light and warmth affect plant growth.
+The plants have everything else that they need to grow, and students will control lighting and temperature to see their effect on the plants.
-Content-dependent (Science), symmetrically
+* Content-dependent (Science), symmetrically

-**8. Small Pyramids: one student’s number pyramid is connected to partner’s pyramid.
-Type a number 1-9 into the RED box and find out how the black number changes.**
+**8. Small Pyramids:** one student’s number pyramid is connected to partner’s pyramid.
+Type a number 1-9 into the RED box and find out how the black number changes.
-Content-free, asymmetry
+* Content-free, asymmetry

-**9. Shared Garden.
-Student and his/her partner need to place one plant each in the shared garden to bring its plants back to life.
+**9. Shared Garden:** Student and his/her partner need to place one plant each in the shared garden to bring its plants back to life.
 You can test pairs of plants in the practice garden as often as you like, but students can only move a plant to shared garden once.
 (Students have different plants)**
-Content-free (maybe have something to do with Science, hard to tell), asymmetry
+* Content-free (maybe have something to do with Science, hard to tell), asymmetry

-**10. Sunflower: can you grow the worlds’ tallest sunflower?
-You and partner have different types of plant food A and B. How many drops of each should you use?**
+**10. Sunflower:** can you grow the worlds’ tallest sunflower?
+You and partner have different types of plant food A and B. How many drops of each should you use?
-Content-free, asymmetry
+* Content-free, asymmetry

-**11. Warehouse.
-Students need to use cameras to guard six boxes in a warehouse.
+**11. Warehouse.** Students need to use cameras to guard six boxes in a warehouse.
 The boxes are tall so they blocks the views.
-Students need to figure out the positioning of five cameras to ensure that they guard the full warehouse.**
+Students need to figure out the positioning of five cameras to ensure that they guard the full warehouse.
-Content-free, asymmetry
+* Content-free, asymmetry

-**12. Light box (symmetry).
-The laser and target have been moved and there’s a mirror hidden in the box.
+**12. Light box.** The laser and target have been moved and there’s a mirror hidden in the box.
 Where must the mirror be?
-Partners have exactly the same question.**
+Partners have exactly the same question.
-Content-dependent(Physics), symmetry
+* Content-dependent(Physics), symmetry

 **Basic Elements of Cooprative teams (Johnson.
 R. T& Johnson.D.W)**